 In this square there are not only kiosks with flowers, but also very special buildings such as the Correos y Telégrafos, which was built in 1930 on the site of the former Convento de los Descalzos (Convent of the Barefoot Friars).

-It is a very beautiful building to see in Cádiz where the red and white decorative bricks and the glazed ceramics are striking.
+It is visit is a very beautiful building among the things to do in Cadiz where the red and white decorative bricks and the glazed ceramics are striking.

 It is still in operation and you can go inside if you want to send a postcard, for example.
 This place is also well known because during the Carnival festivities, groups stand at its door to sing their ironic pieces.